tstack/lnav/docs/source/formats.rst

 Defining a New Format
 ---------------------

-New log formats can be defined by placing JSON configuration files in the :file:`~/.lnav/formats/` directory.
-The files can be named anything you like, but they must have the '.json' suffix.
+New log formats can be defined by placing JSON configuration files in subdirectories of the :file:`~/.lnav/formats/` directory.
+The directories and files can be named anything you like, but they must have the '.json' suffix.
 A sample file containing the builtin configuration will be written to this directory when **lnav** starts up.
 You can consult that file when writing your own formats or if you need to modify existing ones.

 The contents of the format configuration should be a JSON object with a field for each format defined by the file.
 Each field name should be the symbolic